William Nicholson, 1st Baron Nicholson: Second Boer War

 He was again appointed as Military Secretary to Lord Roberts, now Commander-in-Chief in South Africa, on 23 December 1899 during the Second Boer War, and was granted the local rank of major-general.
 He went on to be Director of Transport on 18 February 1900.
 Nicholson was mentioned in Lord Roberts' despatch dated 31 March 1900: in this despatch Lord Roberts wrote, "...Colonel Sir W. Nicholson (local Major-Gen.), R.E., undertook, at my request, organisation of a transport department in the limited time available; he performed this duty with conspicuous ability."
 He was present at the Battle of Paardeberg and at the actions at Poplar Grove, Driefontein, Vet and Zand Rivers, and in operations near Johannesburg, Pretoria and Diamond Hill, and in the operations in the Transvaal, east of Pretoria, during the latter half of 1900.
 In the South African honours list published in April 1901, he was promoted to the substative rank of major-general for distinguished service in the field, dated 23 December 1899 (the date he was granted that rank locally in South Africa).

 Nicholson returned to London in late December 1900, was appointed Director-General of Mobilisation and Military Intelligence at Headquarters on 1 May 1901 and was promoted to lieutenant general on 4 November 1901.
+Between May and September 1902, as part of the recent Anglo-Japanese Alliance, Nicholson negotiated secret military intelligence cooperation agreements with Major General Fukushima Yasumasa, of the Japanese General Staff.
+Fukushima was ostensibly in London to represent Emperor Meiji at the coronation of King Edward VII on 9 August.
 Nicholson was made a Knight of Grace of the Venerable Order of Saint John on 5 March 1903 and made Chief Military Attaché to the Imperial Japanese Army in Manchuria in 1904 during the Russo-Japanese War.
 He was appointed Quartermaster-General to the Forces and Member of the Army Council on 18 December 1905 earning promotion to general on 23 October 1906.

 Chief of the General Staff

-He was appointed as Chief of the General Staff on 2 April 1908, and, having been advanced to a Knight Grand Cross of the Order of the Bath in the King's Birthday Honours 1908, found his role re-designated Chief of the Imperial General Staff (CIGS) on 22 November 1909.
-He was appointed Aide-de-Camp General to the King on 1 July 1910.
+He was appointed as Chief of the General Staff (CGS) on 2 April 1908, and, having been advanced to a Knight Grand Cross of the Order of the Bath in the King's Birthday Honours 1908, found his role re-designated Chief of the Imperial General Staff (CIGS) on 22 November 1909.
+He was appointed aide-de-camp general to the King on 1 July 1910.
 In July 1910 he took part in the funeral procession following the death of King Edward VII.

 As CIGS Nicholson was closely involved in the reorganisation of the British Army, consolidating the Territorial Force and the creation of a modern general staff.
 He was promoted to field marshal on 19 June 1911.